neuralmagic/sparsify/README.md

 ### Sparse-Transfer

-A **Sparse-Transfer** Experiment takes care of the transfer learning process and fits your data to a model optimized on your metric of choice; making generating performant models for your specific use case quick & easy.
+A **Sparse-Transfer** Experiment enables you to provide a dataset for a use case and create a sparse performant model fit on your data.

 **Attributes**
 Sparsity: **+++++**